crispab/everytoncounts/carbonguide.md

 * **Fly less**, replace with train when feasible (replacing plane with car for the same distance makes no difference, unless it is electric).
 Rule of thumb: Avoid flying when you can, offset it when you can't.
   * Impact: 1 ton per 4 hours of flying ([source](http://www.carbonindependent.org/sources_aviation.html))
 * **Drive less fuel cars**.
 Replace with electric car, bike, train, or walking (depending on your context of course).
   * Impact: Fuel car 300g CO2eq/km, Electric car 100-250g (depending on how clean your electricity grid is).
 Hybrid is somewhere between Fuel and Electric.
 So switching from fuel to electric will reduce your footprint by 50-200 grams per km.
+Do the math.
 Keep in mind, though, that the footprint of the electric will automatically shrink over time as your electricity grid gets cleaner (which is a clear trend).
 * **Buy green energy**.
 Buy solar panels and put on your roof, or switch electricity provider to one that uses primarily renewable energy.
   * Impact: about 0 - 3 tons, depending on how much electricity you use, what type of power plants are on you grid, and what alternatives are available to you.
-See (Electricity Map)[https://www.electricitymap.org] to determine the average carbon footprint of energy production in your country.
+See [Electricity Map](https://www.electricitymap.org) to determine the average carbon footprint of energy production in your country.
 If it's brown or black, you have a lot to gain from switching.
 If it's already green, it probably won't make a difference.

 Other things, like upgrading light bulbs, recycling, shutting off appliances, and hang-drying clothes, make very little difference to your climate footprint - a few hundred kilograms at at best (source)